tyler-tor/SoundCloud-API-Project/README.md

 SoundCloud API Project AppAcademy

 A website to view songs and albums made by other users for every user.
 You can add albums and songs by signing up or logging in if a account is already made.
 Also if you don't want to make a account feel free to use the Demo User to test the sight out before you make a account.

+## Technologies:
+- React
+- Redux
+- Express
+- Node Js
+- Sqlite3
+- Postgres
+- Heroku

 # Steps on getting started
 1. pull the project to clone the project